fent/node-kat/README.md

 `readstream` will emit `data`, `err` and `end` events like a regular readstream should. `pause()` and `resume()` can also be called on it.

 # When you should use this
 You might be thinking this module is way too simple to even be a module.
-I was thinking the same thing until I thought about how this type of module shoul really work.
+I was thinking the same thing until I thought about how this type of module should really work.

-I've seen several modules where their API allow developers to pass in data by passing in a file path to a method.
+There are several node modules where their API allow developers to pass in file data by passing in a file path to a method.

 ```js
 foo.read('myfile.json', function(err, result) {